 The bearberry is a plant with small red berries.
 Its leaves concentrate its therapeutic properties.

-Its active compound called arbutin is believed to be responsible for its beneficial effect in urinary tract infections.
-This study reports its effect on recurrent cystitis.
+Its active ingredient, called arbutin, is thought to be responsible for its beneficial action in urinary tract infections.
+This study shows its effect on recurrent cystitis.

-How to consume it : in herbal shops you can find dried bearberry to use as a decoction.
+How to consume it: dried bearberry for use in decoction can be found at herbalist shops.
 You can sip 2 to 3 cups per day.
-It is also available as a mother tincture or in capsule form.
+It is also available as a mother tincture or in capsules.

 3. Garlic